-It is Clark University's responsibility to maintain the safety of all students, staff, and faculty; therefore, we encourage individuals to use the skateboard, roller skates, rollerblades, scooters, and other coasting devices responsibly.
-We understand this might be the mode of alternative transportation; therefore, we encourage persons to use a safe path subject to the following restrictions:
+It is Clark University's responsibility to maintain the safety of all students, staff, and faculty; therefore, we encourage individuals to use skateboards, roller skates, rollerblades, scooters, and other coasting devices responsibly.
+We understand this might be an alternative mode of transportation; therefore, we encourage people to use a safe path subject to the following restrictions:

-- The speed of the device must not exceed 5 miles per hour. - Persons must be in total control of the device at all times. - Persons on these devices must always yield the right of way to pedestrians. - Persons are prohibited from riding in architectural and landscape features - These devices are prohibited in the residential halls - Persons are prohibited from using devices for racing, acrobatics, and/or stunts.
+- The speed of the device must not exceed 5 miles per hour - Persons must be in total control of the device at all times - Persons on these devices must always yield the right of way to pedestrians - Persons are prohibited from riding in architectural and landscape features - These devices are prohibited in the residential halls - Persons are prohibited from using devices for racing, acrobatics, and/or stunts

 Skateboarding and trick bicycling is not permitted on any monuments or benches.
 Such activity should only happen in a way that does not damage University property or interfere with the mobility or safety of individuals.
-Anyone who violated these provisions will be violating the student code of conduct and are subject to hearing.
+Anyone who violates these provisions will be violating the student code of conduct and is subject to hearing.

-Policy for Drones (Unmanned Aircraft system)
+Policy for Drones (unmanned aircraft system)

 Drones, also known as unmanned aircraft systems, are prohibited on campus.
-All students, staff, faculty, and guests are required who need to use drones on Clark University premises for educational purposes should seek permission from the dean of student's office.
+All students, staff, faculty, and guests are required who need to use drones on Clark University premises for educational purposes should seek permission from the Dean of Students office.
 Anyone found flying drones without authorization will be held accountable for violating institutional policy.

-Policy on the use of Photography and Videography of Students
+Policy on the Use of Photography and Videography of Students